 Local laws and customs reflect the fact that Qatar is an Islamic country.
-You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend other cultures or religious beliefs, especially during the holy month of Ramadan or if you intend to visit religious areas.
-There may be serious penalties for doing something that might not be illegal in the UK.
+You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they do not offend, especially during the holy month of Ramadan or if you intend to visit religious areas.
+There may be serious penalties for doing something that might not be illegal in the UK but is in Qatar – for example a bounced cheque.
 You’re strongly advised to familiarise yourself with and respect local laws and customs.

-In 2021, the holy month of Ramadan is expected to start on 12 April and finish on 11 May.
+For 2022, the holy month of Ramadan is expected to start on 2 April and finish on 1 May but is subject to change.
 See Travelling during Ramadan

 It is an offence to drink alcohol or be drunk in public.
 British nationals have been detained under this law, usually when they have come to the attention of the police on a related matter, such as disorderly or offensive behaviour.
-Alcohol is available at licensed hotel restaurants and bars, and expatriates living in Qatar can obtain alcohol on a permit system.
+For example, drinking in a public place could result in a prison sentence of up to 6 months and/or a fine up to QAR3,000.
+Alcohol is available only at licensed hotel restaurants and bars, and expatriates living in Qatar can obtain alcohol on a permit system.
 Don’t carry alcohol around with you (except to take it on the day of collection from the warehouse to your home).
 The legal drinking age in Qatar is 21, and establishments serving alcohol will ask for original photo ID upon entry.

-Swearing and making rude gestures are considered obscene acts and offenders can be jailed or deported.
+Swearing and making rude gestures are considered obscene acts and offenders can be jailed and/or deported.
 Take particular care when dealing with the police and other officials.

+There are strict privacy laws in Qatar.
 Posting material (including videos and photographs) online that appear to insult, slander or are culturally insensitive, may be considered a crime punishable under Qatari law.
-There have been cases of individuals being detained, prosecuted and/or convicted for posting this type of material.
+Individuals have been detained, prosecuted and/or convicted for posting this type of material.

 Qatar law also prohibits the importation, sale and purchase of electronic cigarettes, liquids and other similar products (eg electronic shisha pipes).
 The law applies regardless of quantity and intended use.
 Customs officials may seize and confiscate any such items found entering the country by any means, including in passengers’ luggage or sent by post.

-Financial crimes, including fraud, bouncing cheques (including post-dated and ‘security cheques’) and non-payment of bills (including hotel bills) can often result in imprisonment and/or a fine in Qatar.
+Financial crimes, including fraud, bouncing cheques (including post-dated and ‘security cheques’) and non-payment of bills (for example hotel bills or car hire) can result in imprisonment and/or a fine and deportation in Qatar.
 Bank accounts and other assets may also be frozen.
-You may also be liable for cheques that have been signed by you on behalf of a company.
+You may also be liable for cheques that you have signed on behalf of a company.